Platonic-Systems/generics-sop-examples/draft.md

       (anamorphismSum basePath restPath)
       (datatypeCtors @r)
   where
-    anamorphismSum :: forall xs xss.
+    -- The `base` part of the path should correspond to the constructor name. anamorphismSum :: forall xs xss.
 IsRouteProd xs => FilePath -> [FilePath] -> NP ConstructorInfo (xs ': xss) -> Either (Maybe (NP I xs)) (NP ConstructorInfo xss) anamorphismSum base rest (p :* ps) = fromMaybe (Right ps) $ do
         let ctorSuffix = ctorStripPrefix @r (constructorName p) Left <$> case sList @xs of
           SNil -> do
-            -- Constructor without arguments
-            guard $ ctorSuffix <> ".html" == base && null rest
-            pure $ Just Nil
+            -- For constructors without arguments, we simply expect the `rest` -- of the path to be empty. guard $ ctorSuffix <> ".html" == base && null rest pure $ Just Nil
           SCons -> do
-            -- Constructor with an argument
+            -- For constructors with an argument, we ensure that the constructor -- name matches the base part and then recurse into decoding the -- argument itself.
             guard $ ctorSuffix == base
             pure $
               mcana_NP @_ @_ @_ @I